colabottles/toddl/posts/ux-burlington-2019.md

 ### Yeah, but the conference&#33;

 The conference, for a one-day event, is terrific!
-Well put together, fantastic speakers (check out the past speakers and videos on YoutTube), great food (poke bowls were phenomenal) and a great crowd.
+Well put together, fantastic speakers (check out the past speakers and videos on YouTube), great food (poke bowls were phenomenal) and a great crowd.

 If you are debating on going, debate no more.
 Go.
 It's well worth it.